 Being prepared is more about being creative than having a plan.
 Planning assumes it will go as you thought it would rather than it does.
 Linking unrelated resources towards a clear goal is where our creative inventiveness emerges.

 Unless your creativity leads you to have multiple plans, which, in reality, are being prepared, Plan A can be replaced by Plan B. If that fails, you have Plan C or D. The key is to have options.

 Preparedness allows for quick thinking.
 Immediately, we can engage the energy of the moment to focus clearly on a desired outcome.
 Questions like, “What do I need?”
 “Who do I need?”
 “What resources can help me right now?
 Whatever comes up, you have what you need.

 Fear makes us rigid, often paralyzing us.
 Fear can cripple more than any disability.

-One night as I held my infant daughter tenderly sleeping in my arms, fear griped me as I wondered if I had what it would take to give Mikelle what she needed to live a rich and meaningful life despite her physical limitations.
+One night as I held my infant daughter tenderly sleeping in my arms, fear gripped me as I wondered if I had what it would take to give Mikelle what she needed to live a rich and meaningful life despite her physical limitations.
 I didn’t know what to do.
-How was I going to care for her, my son, my marriage?
+How would I care for her, my son, and my marriage?
 How would I care for myself?

 Fear loosens its grip as we let go and learn to trust.
 In trust, we become flexible and begin to adapt.

 These things don’t come naturally.
-Our instincts tell us—hold on.
-Our minds deny what is real.
-Learning how takes practice.
+Our instincts tell us—to hold on.
+Our minds deny what is real—learning how takes practice.
 It can be done.
-The hardest part of change is letting go the expected moment and embracing the unexpected opportunity.
+Change’s most challenging part is letting go of the expected moment and embracing the unexpected opportunity.

 Let go.
 Become flexible.
 Stretch.
 Loosen up.
 Move.
 Unleash your ability to respond—be responsAble for setting off on your new journey.